Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Causal effects of a new light rail line on streets' retail density

-For each street $i$ within the urban neighborhood of Legnaia, $i \in \N_1$, we construct a synthetic street as weighted average of other streets belonging to Florentine urban neighborhoods located sufficiently faraway from Legnaia.
-The potential outcome for Talenti St.~in case the light rail was located elsewhere, but still in the Legnaia neighborhood, is estimated as weighted average of the other streets belonging to the same Florentine urban neighborhood of Legnaia.
+We impute the missing potential outcomes $Y_{i,t}(\bz_{N_1})$ for each $i \in \N_1$ and $t=T_0+1.\ldots, T$ applying the penalized synthetic control method.
+For each street $i$ within the urban neighborhood of Legnaia, $i \in \N_1$, we construct a synthetic street as weighted average of other streets belonging to Florentine urban neighborhoods located sufficiently far away from Legnaia.
+From the imputed missing potential outcomes, we then estimate the direct and the average spillover causal effects of interest.